CS3244-2010-0014/Pawbability-of-adogtion/README.md

 * [Jupyter Notebook](https://jupyter.org/)

 ## Our team
-We are a group of pet owners and animal lovers who want to help shelter animals find their forever homes
+We are a group of pet owners and animal lovers who want to help shelter animals find their forever homes.

 ## Contact
 * [Chua Xin Xuan](https://github.com/chuaxinxuan)